 - 1. The following items unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice:

 - a.
 An explosive weapon;

 - b.
 A machine gun;

 - c.
 A short-barrel firearm;

 - 2. Armor-piercing ammunition;

 - 3. A chemical dispensing device;

 - 4. A zip gun;

-- 5. A tire deflation device;
+- 5. A tire deflation device; or

-- 6. An improvised explosive device; or
+- 6. An improvised explosive device.

-- 7. A firearm silencer, unless classified as a curio or relic by the U.S. Department of Justice or the actor otherwise possesses, manufactures, transports, repairs, or sells the firearm silencer in compliance with federal law.